Anisotropic universe with anisotropic sources: Temperature Patterns

 \section{Temperature Patterns}

-Assuming that the universe is a Bianchi type I with anisotropic matter, we find the contribution to the CMB temperature anisotropies due to these sources.
+For a Bianchi-I universe with anisotropic matter, along with the usual (isotropic) dark matter and dark energy ($\Lambda$), we find the contribution to the CMB temperature anisotropies due to these sources here.
 It has been shown earlier that the total quadrupole anisotropy in the presence of a uniform magnetic field, can be small compared to that obtained from the standard $\Lambda$CDM model \cite{Campanelli0607}.
-The tempearture of the cosmic microwave background as a function of the angular coordinates $\hat{n} = (\theta,\phi)$ on the celestial sphere is given by \cite{Lim1999},
+The temperature of the cosmic microwave background as a function of the angular coordinates $\hat{n} = (\theta,\phi)$ on the celestial sphere is given by \cite{Lim1999},